 - Installing or altering electrical systems in your home

 - Building a retaining wall on your property

 Projects like a kitchen remodel might require multiple permits in order to get both electrical and plumbing work done.
 In theory, you could have a carpenter or contractor come in and get a building permit, then have to get a plumbing permit AND an electrical permit.
 The time, money, and headaches associated with this process could be astronomical.

 Here’s a video from the owner of a construction company in California that details more about the process of obtaining permits:

-This video is a great illustration of the different obstacles there are to obtaining permits and the fact that some contractors are not even willing to help pull the permits at all!
+This video offers a great illustration of the different obstacles there are to obtaining permits – and the fact that some contractors are not willing to follow the permits at all!
 Mr. Rodriguez also discusses the need for architectural drawings which is just another layer added to getting a project done.
 Although this video is from California, the content is very relevant and similar to the process of obtaining permits in Philadelphia.

-At the end of the day, when you weigh all the options and see what the process looks like in order to make large improvements on your home in Philadelphia, you might come to the conclusion that selling is the right choice.
-Brotherly Love Real Estate is here to make that process easy for you, whether you are in North Philly, Brewerytown, University City, Fishtown, or any other neighborhood in Philly.
+When you weigh up whether to renovate vs sell as is and see what’s involved in renovating a property in Philadelphia, you might come to the conclusion that selling is the right choice.
+Brotherly Love Real Estate is here to make that process easy for you – whether you are in North Philly, Brewerytown, University City, Fishtown, or any other neighborhood in Philly.

 Give us a call or reach out to us through the online form to see how we can help.
 Keep in mind, we are willing to buy as is, which means you skip all the aggravation involved with painters, plumbers, electricians, contractors, and, most importantly, permits!